KannonZenetism/zenetism-field-physics/structural-physics/SP06-structural-space-orientation-paradox.md

 Entangled systems are not identical, nor fused.

-They may be distinct in L₁ (embodiment and spatial separation), while sharing coherence in L₃ (Deep Soul / Deep Mind).
+They may be distinct in L₁ (embodiment and spatial separation), while sharing coherence in L₃ (Deep Structure / Deep Mind).

 Thus, entanglement does not imply spatial proximity, but hypostatic alignment across layers.